haroohie-club/NitroPacker/README.md

 If either of these options presents a challenge for you or doesn't work for some reason, you can instead opt to use the alternate method of assembling the code in Docker containers.
 After installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) or the Docker engine, ensure the engine is running.
 Then, when calling NitroPacker, ensure you pass `-d` followed by the Docker tag you want to use.
-If you're not sure which one to use, we recommend trying `20230526` as that is the most recent tag as of this publishing (when the samples were last updated).
-If you want to use newer features or need later bugfixes, choose `latest` or a later tag.
+If you're not sure which one to use, we recommend choosing `latest`.
 See [devkitpro/devkitarm on DockerHub](https://hub.docker.com/r/devkitpro/devkitarm) for more details.

 ### Directory Structure
 You will need to move the unpacked `arm9.bin` to a different directory with a specific structure: